nomocas/decompose/README.md

 #### Hand Compilation

-If you want to force compilation and obtain the forged function directly (which is not a (de)composition anymore - i.e. no more chaining are allowed), simply invoke myComposition._compile();
+If you want to force compilation and obtain the forged function directly (which is not a (de)composition anymore - i.e. no more chaining are allowed), simply invoke myComposition._forge();

 ```javascript